 - 15 Back to Basics: Hostels, Hotels, and Bed and Breakfasts

 What follows is a blog post version of the above podcast!

 What is Airbnb?

-Veren: Airbnb is a platform where a host can essentially offer their place or a room in their place to provide accommodations to travelers.
-The marketing promotion kind of tagline behind Airbnb is “live like a local.”
-So the idea is that someone can stay in a local’s apartment and experience their accommodation from the perspective of a resident.
+In case you’re not familiar, Airbnb is a platform where a host can essentially offer their place or a room in their place as a place to stay.
+The marketing and promotional tagline behind Airbnb is “live like a local.”
+The idea is that someone can stay in a local’s apartment and experience their accommodation from the perspective of a resident.

-So in practice, it can actually be quite a few different things.
-On the most humble level it might be someone’s room in their two bedroom apartment that they rent out.
-Or it can end up being several properties that are owned by somebody and they’re used exclusively as Airbnbs.
-We’re gonna get into that much more in detail.
+In practice though, Airbnb properties can be quite a few different things.
+On the most humble level, it might be someone’s room in their two bedroom apartment.
+On the other hand, listings can end up being several properties that are owned by a larger company and used exclusively as Airbnbs.

-They’re huge.
-They’re in cities throughout the world.
-I don’t know exactly how many.
-In theory, I think it’s a good idea.
-A local rents out their extra room, they get spare money, you interact with the local, it’s great for everyone.
-Maybe that was how it was in the beginning.
+In theory, Airbnb is a good idea.
+A local rents out their extra room, they get spare money, you interact with the local.
+It’s great for everyone.
+And that’s was how it was in the beginning.

 What is the Airbnb Effect?

 In a nutshell, the Airbnb Effect refers to the negative impact that Airbnb has had on local communities around the world.
 It has contributed in a lot of ways to overtourism, housing shortages, rising rents, and other issues.
 It’s a very complex issue with a lot of moving parts.